victorrgez/terraform/README.md

 To Do:
-- [ ] Add Proxy only subnet
+- [ ] Make GCS bucket public for LB to work
 - [ ] Comment migs_and_loadbalancers.tf
 - [ ] Understand more in depth all the component of migs_and_loadbalancers.
 Url map, proxy, etc..
-- [ ] Firewall on Mig allow only from LB
 - [ ] Deploy image on CloudRun
-- [ ] Create LoadBalancer for GCS
+- [ ] Create DNS record for Load Balancer
 - [ ] How to create/choose workspace
 - [ ] What is exactly terraform module
 - [ ] Difference between variables and locals --> Variables cannot use functions.
 Variables global-scoped.
 Locals only within module.